A Cascaded Random Access Quantum Memory: System Hamiltonian

 \section{System Hamiltonian}

+Supplementary Figure~\ref{fig:supp_circuits}(a) provides a physical illustration of the RAQM.
+The dump modes are technically unprotected storage modes at higher frequencies that occupy the same locations as the storage modes.
+The other RAQM components are color-coded according to their physical placement.

-Fig.~\ref{fig:supp_circuits}(a) shows the RAQM circuit diagram.
-The effective capacitance and inductance for different modes are calculated from Black-box quantization~\cite{PhysRevLett.108.240502} using the admittance extracted through HFSS simulations.
-To calculate the memory sideband rate analytically, we first consider the subsystem containing $B_i$, coupler, and $S_j$ for simplicity.
-The corresponding dressed frequencies are $\omega_{bi}$, $\omega_{c}$, and $\omega_{sj}$.
-We assume that junctions on the coupler SQUID are symmetric with Josephson energy $E_{Jc}$.
-The coupler SQUID potential $U$ is:
+Supplementary Figure~\ref{fig:supp_circuits}(b) shows the RAQM circuit diagram.
+The effective capacitances and inductances of the different modes are calculated using Black-box quantization~\cite{nigg_bbox} from the admittance extracted via HFSS simulations.
+To calculate the memory sideband rate analytically, we first consider the subsystem consisting of $B_i$, the coupler, and $S_j$ for simplicity.
+The corresponding dressed frequencies are $\omega_{b_i}$, $\omega_c$, and $\omega_{s_j}$.
+Assuming symmetric Josephson junctions with energy \(E_J\), and a purely differential RF flux drive~\cite{luSchoelkopf2023}, the potential energy of the coupler SQUID is